webdsl/reposearch/README.md

 #### Import reposearch and configure user settings ####
  1. Now, import the reposearch project into eclipse (if asked, it may be imported as general project)
- 2. Rightclick the project name in the project explorer and click: 'convert to webdsl project'
+ 2. Right click the project name in the project/package explorer and click: 'convert to webdsl project'
- 3. Fill in your database/mail settings, this will generate the application.ini file for you which is used for compilation of a WebDSL proejct
+ 3. Fill in your database/mail/servlet settings, this will generate the application.ini file for you which is used for compilation of a WebDSL project
+ 4. To enable statistics about the index size, number of executed queries and slowest queries, please add `searchstats=true` to the application.ini file (in the project root folder).

 #### Optional: Change google analytics code ####
 We currently have our google analytics script inserted into the application code.